Schizhande/user-manager-microservice/README.md

 Pre-requisites

-Copy the absolute path for the config file folder within the project and replace it in the application.yml file for the inside config server service.
+- Copy the absolute path for the config file folder within the project and replace it in the application.yml file for the inside config server service.

-Change the database credentials in the user-manager-service-test.yml configuration file to correspond to your local database credentials.
+- Change the database credentials in the user-manager-service-test.yml configuration file to correspond to your local database credentials.

+- Install java 11 and maven

 Using the command line to run the system

-Step 1: Navigate to the config-server-service folder and run the command./mvnw spring-boot:run.
+Step 1: Navigate to the config-server-service folder and run the command ./mvnw spring-boot:run.

-Step 2: Navigate to the discovery-server-service folder and run the command./mvnw spring-boot:run.
+Step 2: Navigate to the discovery-server-service folder and run the command ./mvnw spring-boot:run.

-Step 3: Navigate to the api-gateway-service folder and run the command./mvnw spring-boot:run.
+Step 3: Navigate to the api-gateway-service folder and run the command ./mvnw spring-boot:run.

 Step 4: Natigate to the user-manager-service folder and run the command ./mvnw spring-boot:run